angelacolmen/subject-heading-generator/README.md

 API key stored locally in your browser — never hardcoded, safe to use publicly

 Demo
-🤗 Live on HuggingFace Spaces ← update this link
+🤗 Live on HuggingFace Spaces
 How to Use

 Open index.html in your browser (or visit the live demo)